-Write down the following information about your major appliance to better help you obtain assistance or service if you ever need it.
+Write down the following information about your dishwasher to better help you obtain assistance or service if you ever need it.
 You will need to know your complete model number and serial number.
-You can find this information on the model and serial number label located on the product.
+You can find this information on the model and serial number label/plate, located on your appliance as shown in "Parts and Features."